 Areas to explore covering overall migration would include more action to tackle illegal immigration; strengthening cohesion and integration; supporting minimum wage enforcement; and investing in UK border forces.
 The failure to prevent unlawful entry into our country and to remove illegal immigrants has rightly angered many people.

 Working closely with the EU must of course be an important part of our approach, including retaining existing beneficial arrangements such as the Calais and Dublin agreements; ensuring continued co-operation over securing and policing the EU’s borders, where the UK has a clear national interest; working to tackle trafficking; and, more widely, working with the EU to tackle the drivers of large-scale migration shifts, such as conflict or climate change.

 There are immediate and important steps the UK Government should take.

 - Guaranteeing the rights of existing EU citizens in the UK and UK citizens in the EU is an essential point of principle which can unite those who voted Leave and Remain as well as UK and EU Governments.
-The Government should make a unilateral statement in order to generate goodwill that will be required in negotiations and lay the ground for a reciprocal agreement at the very start of the Article 50 process being triggered the UK Government and EU Member States should make a joint declaration of principle that this will be resolved as a matter of priority.
+The Government should make a unilateral statement in order to generate goodwill that will be required in negotiations and lay the ground for a reciprocal agreement at the very start of the Article 50 process.
 Ending uncertainty is essential for individuals and their families as well as businesses across Europe and it is deeply disappointing that the Government rejected amendments to the Article 50 legislation that would have guaranteed the rights of EU nationals living and working in the UK and removed that uncertainty once and for all.

 - The UK Government should commit to introducing a new Migration Impact Fund which would alleviate pressures on public services and local communities – notably in healthcare, housing and education – which can be tied to local levels of immigration.
 This idea has been proposed in the past but the time has come for adequate funding, and could draw on remaining EU funding streams.